build-on-aws/content/concepts/should-know-resilience/index.md

 #### **Single points of failure (SPOF)**
-When a failure in a single component disrupts the application due to lack of redundancy of the component.
+This is when a failure in a single component disrupts the application due to lack of redundancy of that component.

 For example, if requests require a call to the relational database to succeed, and that database fails, then all requests fail unless there is a standby database that the application can fail over to.